spt-haru/docs/eft-packet-sniffiing.md

 }
 ```

-## 2. Finalization
+## Injection

-Rename `Assembly-CSharp-cleaned.dll` to `Assembly-CSharp.dll`.
+1. Rename `Assembly-CSharp-cleaned.dll` to `Assembly-CSharp.dll`.

-## 3. Injection

-1. Copy-paste `Assembly-CSharp.dll` into `EscapeFromTarkov_Data`, do not interact with the prompt yet
+2. Copy-paste `Assembly-CSharp.dll` into `EscapeFromTarkov_Data`, do not interact with the prompt yet
-2. Start the game from Battlestate Games Launcher
+3. Start the game from Battlestate Games Launcher
-3. As soon as the launcher closes, click "replace" in the prompt
+4. As soon as the launcher closes, click "replace" in the prompt